Lucyjpjones/lj-fscr/README.md

 - Navigate to 'groups', select the group you created and on permissions tab select 'Attach policy'.
 - Search for the policy you created, select it and click 'Attach policy'.

-- Now to create the user, navagate to 'users' and click 'Add user'
+- Now to create the user, navigate to 'users' and click 'Add user'
   - Add username, select programmatic access and click 'Next'
   - Add user to a group by selecting the group you created and click 'Next' then click through to the end and click 'Create user'
   - Now download the CSV file which will contain this users access key and secret access key